Blog

 • Severe flight risk

-A judge ultimately decides whether release is appropriate.
+A judge ultimately determines whether release is appropriate based on the facts of the case.

 How Bail Bonds Work in California